lbradesko/lbradesko.github.io/_posts/2018-08-13-profiling-on-create.md

 adb pull /sdcard/yourapppackage/main.trace
 ```

-If you cannot find the file, you can `"ssh"` into the system and find it:
+If you cannot find the file, you can `"ssh"` into the phone and find it:
 ```bash
 adb shell
 cd sdcard/